 • Easy to dispense

-Preventing maize silage heating up during feed out, thereby maximising feed value and financial contribution, depends on the concentration of acetic acid, not lactic acid, produced during fermentation, according to microbiologist Dr David Adimpong [ref2 ].
+Preventing maize silage heating up during feed out, thereby maximising feed value and financial contribution, depends on the concentration of vinegar based acid, not lactic acid, produced during fermentation, according to microbiologist Dr David Adimpong [ref2 ].

-The independent research report he refers to states, “acetic acid has been proven to be the sole substance responsible for increased aerobic stability, and this acid acts as an inhibitor of spoilage organisms.”
+The independent research report he refers to states, “acid has been proven to be the sole substance responsible for increased aerobic stability, and this acid acts as an inhibitor of spoilage organisms.”

 It adds that using inoculants producing only lactic acid, “leads to silages which have low stability against aerobic deterioration.”

-Based on this, Dr Adimpong has developed an inoculant with two bacterial strains that produce acetic acid.
+Based on this, Dr Adimpong has developed an inoculant with two bacterial strains that produce vinegar – acid.
 For rapid initial fermentation and maximum capture of nutrients going into the clamp, OptiSile Maize also contains L plantarum, the industry standard lactic acid strain.

 “Farmers growing maize know that heating up when the clamp is open increases at higher energy values,” he adds.
 “The better silage you make, the more you can lose from spoilage.”